Two postdocs in fabrication and characterisation of Josephson field-effect transistors for quantum computing

-The employment is a temporary position of 2 years according to central collective agreement and at most three years.
-Employment 100 %.
+The employment is a temporary position of 2 years according to central collective agreement.
+Scope of employment 100 %.
 Starting date as agreed.
 Placement: Uppsala.

 For further information about the position, please contact: Professor Shi-Li Zhang, telephone +46 18-471 7247, email@example.com.